Luadoo/Luadoo/README.md

 * May 2024: Starting to learn the diffusion model & quantization model.
 (3 months)
 * Sep 2024: Low-bit quantization PTQ for ImageNet classification.
 (Going on)
 * June 2025: LLM-PTQ research.
 (I am doing an internship at an AI company)
-* 今天是人生第一次离职了!
-(He worked at the Eastern Institute of Technology in Ningbo.
+* 今天是人生第一次离职！ (I worked at the Eastern Institute of Technology in Ningbo.
 I am thankful to Professor Shen)
 * Jan 2026: Working with Zhejiang University.
 (I am thankful to Professor Huang)

 * End-device OpenClaw<img width="21" height="21" alt="image" src="https://github.com/user-attachments/assets/f445b36f-608b-48bd-8ff7-c134daf7e5cf" />
 * Working in Shanghai.
 (I am thankful to Dr.Cai)
-* Successful in compressing the model of Qwen3.5-35B-A3B and 27B or Qwen3.6 models.
+* Successful in compressing the models of Qwen3.5-35B-A3B and 27B or Qwen3.6 models in a medical dataset.

 ## 2) Study by Coursera Course